 Building Information Modeling, or BIM, is a common term thrown around in articles about the future of construction.
-When BIM was first introduced, it was primarily architects that used the software.
-With it, they could put together a 3D model of a building design.
-It was something that was easily shared with stakeholders to show what they could receive for their investment.
+When BIM software was first introduced, it was primarily architects that it.
+With it, they could put together a 3D modeling of a building design.
+It was construction model that was easily shared with stakeholders to show what they could receive for their investment.
 BIM is an important tool in construction, but what is BIM?

 What is BIM?